 How Condensing Furnaces Work

-A condensing furnace is a style of heating system that uses a secondary heat exchanger to capture wasted heat from the furnace's exhaust gases.
-This limits the quantity of energy wasted, increases energy efficiency and lowers carbon-monoxide emissions.
-It also will take less natural gas to create the same rate of heat compared to other types of furnaces.
+A condensing furnace is a kind of heating system that uses a secondary heat exchanger to capture wasted heat from the furnace's exhaust gases.
+This limits the amount of energy wasted, enhances energy efficiency and lowers CO2 emissions.
+It also will take less natural gas to create the same volume of heat compared to other types of furnaces.

 How Condensing Furnaces Differ from Non-Condensing Furnaces

-The life span of a condensing furnace will depend on the brand, model and other factors.
-In most cases, a condensing furnace is likely to last between 10-20 years with proper maintenance and regular service.
-If you don’t schedule routine maintenance, it may not last as long.
+The life span of a condensing furnace depends on the brand, model and other factors.
+In most cases, a condensing furnace should last between 10-20 years with proper maintenance and regular service.
+If your heating system doesn’t have regular furnace maintenance, the unit may struggle to perform as well, ultimately failing earlier than anticipated.

 Do Variable-Speed Furnaces Run Nonstop?

 A variable-speed furnace doesn’t run all the time.
-Instead, it runs at different speeds based on the temperature in your Georgetown home as well as the amount of energy it needs to reach that temperature.
+Alternatively, it runs at different speeds according to the temperature in your Georgetown home as well as the amount of energy it needs to sustain that temperature.

-When sufficient energy is required to maintain your set temperature level, the furnace will increase to a higher speed to manage the higher demand.
-Doing this will ensure more efficient heating in your home while also providing quieter operation.
+When sufficient energy is needed to maintain your set temperature level, the furnace will switch to a higher speed in order to keep up with demand.
+This allows for more efficient heating in your home while also offering quieter operation.

 Guide to Two-Stage Furnaces